samyak-max/coupon-service/README.md

-# Farmako Coupon Service
+#Coupon Service

-A production-ready coupon management service for the Farmako medicine ordering platform.
+A production-ready coupon management service for the medicine ordering platform.
 This service provides functionality for creating, validating, and managing coupons with various discount types and usage restrictions.

 ## Features